The Searchers (band): 1960s – early 1980s

-The group continued to tour through the 1970s, playing both the expected old hits as well as contemporary songs such as a powering extended live version of Neil Young's "Southern Man".
+The group continued to tour through the 1970s, playing both the expected old hits as well as contemporary songs such as an extended live version of Neil Young's "Southern Man".
 They were rewarded in 1979 when Sire Records signed them to a multi-record deal.
 Two albums were released: The Searchers and Play for Today (retitled Love's Melodies outside the UK).
 Both records garnered critical acclaim and featured some original tracks, as well as covers of songs such as Alex Chilton's "September Gurls" and John Fogerty's "Almost Saturday Night".
 But with scant promotion and little if any radio airplay, they did not break into the charts.
-The first album was quickly revamped following release with a few extra tracks added, one song dropped (a cover of Bob Dylan's "Coming From The Heart"), and a new sleeve, which may have only confused the public.
+The first album was quickly revamped following release with a few extra tracks added, one song dropped (a cover of Bob Dylan's "Coming From The Heart"), and a new sleeve.

 The albums did, however, revive the group's career, because concerts from then on alternated classic hits with the newer songs that were well received.
-A Sire single, "Hearts in Her Eyes", written by Will Birch and John Wicks of The Records, and successfully updating their distinctive 12-string guitars/vocal harmonies sound, picked up some radio airplay, and with more promotion might have charted.
-Meanwhile, PRT Records actively promoted the group's sixties back catalogue, with compilations such as "The Searchers File" and "Spotlight on the Searchers", which were on sale at group gigs, along with the Sire albums, and helped re-establish them.
+A Sire single, "Hearts in Her Eyes", written by Will Birch and John Wicks of the Records, and successfully updating their distinctive 12-string guitars/vocal harmonies sound, picked up some radio airplay.
+Meanwhile, PRT Records actively promoted the group's sixties back catalogue, with compilations such as The Searchers File and Spotlight on the Searchers, which were on sale at group gigs, along with the Sire albums, and helped re-establish them.

 According to John McNally, the band was ready to head into the studio to record a third album for Sire when they were informed that, due to label reorganisation, their contract had been dropped.

-1980s – 2020s

 In 1981, the band signed to PRT Records (formerly Pye, their original label) and began recording an album.
 But only one single, "I Don't Want To Be The One" backed with "Hollywood", ended up being released.
 They promoted this with a UK Television appearance on "The Leo Sayer Show", which was rare for them by then, but the single got little if any radio airplay (like their Sire singles) and was not stocked by most record shops.
-The rest of the tracks, except one, would be included as part of 1992's 30th Anniversary collection.
+The rest of the tracks, except one, would be included as part of 1992's The Searchers 30th Anniversary Collection 1962-1992.